-- a place where children learn in a meaningful way and lead fulfilling lives in the present (e.g. now as a 9year- old or a 5- year- old) - a place where children are aware of their rights and responsibilities as a citizen of the UK and the world - a place where children are prepared for their launch into the big wide world; motivated to continue learning, confident enough to be themselves, resilient to knock-backs and able to recognise and grasp all of life's wonderful opportunities - a place where, by respecting our differences and caring for each other, we show the world how humanity can live in harmony - a community based on positivity, where problems are solved by talking and people are recognised for their strengths and helped to build up their weaknesses - a place where parents and families feel welcomed and valued - a school where EVERY CHILD MATTERS is not just a catch-phrase but a TRUTH.
+- a place where children learn in a meaningful way and lead fulfilling lives in the present (e.g. now as a 9- year-old or a 5- year-old) - a place where children are aware of their rights and responsibilities as a citizen of the UK and the world - a place where children are prepared for their launch into the big wide world; motivated to continue learning, confident enough to be themselves, resilient to knock-backs and able to recognise and grasp all of life's wonderful opportunities - a place where, by respecting our differences and caring for each other, we show the world how humanity can live in harmony - a community based on love, joy and peace, where problems are solved by talking and people are recognised for their strengths and helped to build up their weaknesses - a place where parents and families feel welcomed and valued - a school where we all live life in all its fullness!